graezykev/ts-eslint-standard-js/steps.md

 }
 ```

 Reloading of your VS Code window is required.
-You'll see errors detected by ESLint, showing on the editor while you are editing the code, being highlighted with **wavy lines**, hovering on each wavy line will toggle the pop-up of the error details.
+You'll see errors detected by the ESLint extension, showing on the editor while you are editing the code, being highlighted with **wavy lines**.
+Hovering of each wavy line will toggle the a pop-up of the error details.

 ![alt text](images/image-00.png)